gizas/Slickspeed_Enhanced/slickspeed_enhanced/README.md

-Slickspeed_Enhanced and Slickspeed_commands
+Slickspeed_Enhanced
 ===================

-Slickspeed-Enhanced supports major Javascripts Libraries testing against selectors provided
+Slickspeed_Enhanced

-Slickspeed-Commnads supports Javascripts Libraries testing against commands of JavaScript.
-The implementation includes jQuery commands but it can be extended to any other Javascript Library
+based on the Slickspeed implementation (https://github.com/kamicane/slickspeed/tree/master)
 ====================================================================================================

-Both these Slickspeed_Enhanced ans Slickspeed_commands are an enhanced version of slickspeed test suite selector.
+Slickspeed_Enhanced is an enhanced version of slickspeed test suite selector.

 Slickspeed provides Speed / Validity tests for dom queries in JavaScript web frameworks.

-Our implementations additionally provides:
+Our implementation additionally provides:

 1. Save your results on the server you run within a form.
 Organise and analyse you results later